-Like babies, kittens begin to learn about flavors from their mothers’ diet in utero and during nursing.
+Like babies, kittens begin to learn about flavors from their mother’s diet in utero and during nursing.
 They learn to prefer those familiar flavors over unfamiliar flavors, and this preference persists even after kittens are weaned on to solid foods.

-Signs Your Cat is Going into Labor
+Signs Your Cat Is Going Into Labor

 Prepare a space for your cat to give birth, outfitted with lots of clean towels or newspapers.
 A medium-sized plastic or wooden box with some privacy is a good place for some cats to give birth.
 Some cats may want to give birth on your bed or on something comfortable and near you.

 Kittens should start to arrive within 24 hours of signs of labor (abdominal pushing and straining).
-Some cats may have “interrupted labor,” however, where one or two kittens are produced, then straining and pushing stops.
+Some cats may have interrupted labor, however, where one or two kittens are produced, then straining and pushing stops.

 Don’t panic if this happens.
 More kittens should arrive in a few hours.
-Most cats will not need a “midwife” but if there is prolonged straining without production of a kitten or if the queen appears to be in distress, call your veterinarian for advice.
+Most cats will not need a midwife but if there is prolonged straining without production of a kitten or if the queen appears to be in distress, call your veterinarian for advice.

 Provide a heat source, such as a hot water bottle, for the kittens when they stray from their mother after birth.
 Never use electric heating blankets, and make sure the kittens can get away from the heat if necessary.
 The body temperature of kittens, like puppies, is lower than adult cats.